Sucharita03/Intr-Oral-Cavity-Supervised-Learning-/README.md

 ## 📌 Overview

 In this work, we propose a computer vision-based approach for intraoral cavity detection using portable optoelectronic devices.
-The system integrates real-time image processing and machine learning techniques to enhance oral healthcare diagnostics.
+The system integrates real-time image processing and Deep learning techniques to enhance oral healthcare diagnostics.
 This repository includes the implementation of our detection pipeline, pre-trained models, and necessary scripts for dataset preprocessing and evaluation.

 ## ⚙️ Installation